ncbi/elastic-blast-docs/docs/source/tutorials/tutorial-spot.rst

 ElasticBLAST selects the same instance type for you that it normally would for an on-demand instance.
 ElasticBLAST selects the instance based on your database size and the program, so we think this is still the best way to run your searches efficiently.

-You may specify another instance type if you want by using the ref:`elb_machine_type` configuration variable.
+You may specify another instance type if you want by using the :ref:`elb_machine_type` configuration variable.
 We do not recommend this.